Chaganti-Reddy/Binary-Classification-Bank-Churn-Dataset/README.md

 # Binary-Classification-Bank-Churn-Dataset
-Binary Classification with a Bank Churn Dataset is Kaggle Competetion
+Binary Classification with a Bank Churn Dataset is Kaggle Competetion.